aramis-lab/clinicadl/docs/Preprocessing/Extract.md

     input data it corresponds to.
 All masks must follow the pattern `tpl-<tpl_name>_*_roi-<roi_name>_mask.nii.gz`.

-    If the defined region is not cubic, `deeplearning-prepare-data` will automatically extract the smallest bounding box around the region and fill the remaining values with 0 (unless `--roi_uncrop_output` is specified).
+    If the defined region is not cubic, `clinicadl extract` will automatically extract the smallest bounding box around the region and fill the remaining values with 0 (unless `--roi_uncrop_output` is specified).